jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-Greenplum/Introduction/Specifications.md

 # Specifications

-JCS for Greenplum allows users to select the specification and count of Segment nodes.
+Data Warehouse JDW allows users to select the specification and count of Segment nodes.
 The supported specifications are as follows:

 ## Segment Node Specification